sherbeenyy/Automatic_bulk_email_sender/README.md

 # Automatic_bulk_email_sender
-extracting data from excel sheet then send all the employees and email with their salaries
+extracting data from excel sheet then send all the employees an email with their salaries